Yoolysees

 MP4 video of a virtual environment

 A journey along a virtual beach echoing the meanderings of Proteus and the consciousness of the rhythmical evolution of the inter-tidal zone.
-Intersecting metaphors growing from the creative and technical practice of working in virtual reality.
+Intersecting metaphors grow from the creative and technical practice of working in virtual reality.

 Stephen closed his eyes to hear his boots crush crackling wrack and shells.
-You are walking through it howsomever.
+You are walking through it however.
 A very short space of time through very short times of space.”
 (Ulysses, James Joyce)

 The Ineluctable Modality of the Visible